kpatakchi/FORECASTLEAD/README.md

 This script defines training hyperparameters using argparse and prepares data for model training.
 It loads training data, constructs TensorFlow datasets, initializes a UNet model, compiles it with Adam optimizer, and defines callbacks for model checkpointing and early stopping.
 It then trains the model using defined datasets and saves the results.

 #### Run `DL_PREDICT.py` using `run_DL_PREDICT.sh` for prediction:
-This script loads production data, initializes a UNet model, loads trained weights, and predicts mismatches using the pretrained weights for each lead-time model.
+This script loads production data, initializes the trained DL model, loads trained weights, and predicts mismatches using the pretrained weights for each lead-time model.

-#### Run `HRES_POST.sh` and `HRES_POST2.sh` for post-processing the corrected data
+#### Run `HRES_POST.sh` and `HRES_POST2.sh` using `run_HRES_POST.sh` for post-processing the corrected data.
+This script returns the data format back to original ECMWF format.